jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 ### Bends
 - **[Simple-Simon-under bend.][simple-simon-under]**
-Use in place of sheetbend for joining two slippery or dissimilar ropes.
+Use in place of sheetbend for joining slippery or dissimilar ropes.
 About as easy as the name suggests.
 Its ends are tidily parallel to its standing parts, convenient if you have to reeve the knot through an eye.
 - **[Vice-versa bend.][vice-versa-bend]**
 Use in place of sheetbend for joining stretchy rope.
 Tidy like the Simple Simon.